connexcs/docs/docs/calling-card.md

 ### Generate New Calling Card

 To generate a new calling card:

 1. From the dashboard, select **Management** > **Calling Cards**.
 2. Click the **`+`** button.
-An entry form open as shown below, requesting customer information.
+Complete the requested customer information:
+* The **Customer** box is a dropdown windown that lists available customers for the current system.
+Note the red asterisk that indicates it is the only required field to save a calling card.
+* **Credit** is a way for ConnexCS to pass balances and overage limits in a clean, ID-based operation.
+* The **Count** is how many calling cards can be created at a time.
+* A card's **Status** can be set to available, used, or disabled, and each status has its own assigned colour.
+* Click **`Save`**.

 ![alt text][cc-3]

-2. The **Customer** box is a dropdown windown that lists available customers for the current system.
-Note the red asterisk that indicates it is the only required field to save a calling card.
-3. **Credit** is a way for ConnexCS to pass balances and overage limits in a clean, ID-based operation.
-4. The **Count** is how many calling cards can be created at a time.
-5. A card's **Status** can be set to available, used, or disabled, and each status has its own assigned colour.
-6. Click **`Save`**.

 ### Edit a Card

-Edits existing calling cards.
-To edit a calling card:c
+To edit an existing calling card:

-1. Select a row and click **`Edit Selected Rows`**.
+1. Select the desired row and click **`Edit Selected Rows`**.
 An entry form opens to allow parameter edits.
 Note that **Count** can no longer be changed.
 3. Click **`Save`**.
 ![alt text][cc-5]

 ### Delete a Card

-Deletes an exiting card.
-To complete this action:

-1. Select the desired row and click the trash bin icon.
+To delete an exiting card, select the desired row and click the trash bin icon.

 ![alt text][cc-6]